Blast Corps Soundtrack

 Indeed, this is the most creative, complex and best-developed electronic soundtrack on the console.
 Many puzzler scores tactfully remain in the background to avoid breaking gamers’ concentration.
 Tetrisphere also accomplishes this feat with its steadily paced, mid-tempo techno cues, but this music is anything but subdued and low-key.
 Voss’ creation is far more ambitious than most other puzzle scores, amounting to a fully-fledged piece of sci-fi world-building that could also play in a futuristic RPG.

-Tetrisphere is full of musical and atmospheric complexities, constantly finding new ways to express the twitchy tension of the game’s challenging 3d gameplay.
+Tetrisphere is full of musical and atmospheric complexities, constantly finding new ways to express the twitchy tension of the game’s challenging 3D gameplay.
 Voss’ melodies are twisting, squelching, unpredictable creations, backed by layers upon layers of syncopated beats that inject the music with nervous energy.
 Eerie, spacious background synths give the score an uneasy sense of scale that preserves the music’s edginess and feeling of subtle discomfort.
-All these elements combine to create acidic, at times paranoid music that’s designed to keep players on edge while pushing them forward – all while developing flawlessly.
-Witness how “T. Grey” builds from its down-tempo start, hinting just enough at that high-strung jitter running through many other pieces to slowly and convincingly build towards that particular mood.
+These elements combine to create acidic, at times paranoid music that’s designed to keep players on edge while pushing them forward – all while developing flawlessly.
+Witness how “T. Grey” builds from its down-tempo start, just hinting at that high-strung jitter characterising the score, to slowly and convincingly build towards that particular mood.

-Voss sustains the soundtrack’s extensive run time by exploring the full emotional range his musical template allows.
-“Faze”, “Phony” (with its Prodigy inspirations), and “ManicDrumMix” take no prisoners and let the music’s usually controlled aggression bubble to the surface, leaning into harsh robotic leads and erratic, disorienting drum rhythms.
+Voss sustains the soundtrack’s extensive run time by exploring his musical template’s full emotional range.
+“Faze”, “Phony” (with its Prodigy inspirations) and “ManicDrumMix” take no prisoners and let the music’s usually controlled aggression bubble to the surface, leaning into harsh robotic leads and erratic, disorienting drum rhythms.
 “Flim Flam” creatively uses 70s wah-wah synths to create a dense, claustrophobic backdrop for its whirring polyrhythms.

 At the other end of the spectrum, “Hallucid”, “Perpetuate303”, and “Learn” function as necessary breathers.
-The music slows to an ethereal, floating pace, the near psychedelic mood soothing listeners after what can be an intense listening experience elsewhere.
+The music slows to an ethereal, floating pace, the near psychedelic mood soothing listeners after the intense listening experience found elsewhere.
 Mind you, Voss still convincingly inserts his trenchant melody leads into this calming environment to sustain the soundtrack’s overall caustic mood – yet more proof of Tetrisphere’s level of sheer excellence.